Special Weather Statement issued for Osceola by NWS - News Break

 Special Weather Statement issued for Osceola by NWS

-Effective: 2021-07-11 19:50:00 EDT Expires: 2021-07-12 16:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-11 19:50:00 EDT Expires: 2021-07-12 15:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Osceola SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN OSCEOLA COUNTY UNTIL 400 PM EDT At 316 PM EDT, Doppler radar was tracking a strong thunderstorm over Kissimmee, moving west at 20 mph.
-Several boundaries are moving in all directions and additional development of new showers and thunderstorms will be possible.
-Pea size hail and winds in excess of 40 mph will be possible with this storm.
+Target Area: Osceola SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN OSCEOLA COUNTY UNTIL 315 PM EDT At 232 PM EDT, Doppler radar was tracking a strong thunderstorm near Saint Cloud, moving north at 15 mph.
+Winds in excess of 40 mph will be possible with this storm.
 Locations impacted include Kissimmee, Saint Cloud, Bay Lake, Celebration and West Lake Toho.alerts.weather.gov

 Comments / 0